 Enslin confirms that the need for new talent is becoming increasingly crucial in the fast-paced and fast-growing technology industry.
 Creating accessible and equitable hiring and onboarding processes is therefore in companies’ best interest – it enables them to tap into a talent pool which has been largely overlooked.

-Given VR’s immersive and engaging nature, it is an excellent tool for developing new skills and acquiring knowledge.
+Given virtual reality’s immersive and engaging nature, it is an excellent tool for developing new skills and acquiring knowledge.
 Immersive technologies provide unique opportunities for companies to empower their talent community while effectively and efficiently preparing them for their role.

-Learning through VR enables stronger performance, increases memory recall, and improves time to productivity.
+Learning through virtual reality enables stronger performance, increases memory recall, and improves time to productivity.
 Implementing this technology in recruitment, onboarding and training can also help attract and retain neurodivergent candidates.